AliOsm/alifadel.me/content/authors/admin/_index.md

 highlight_name: true
 ---

-Ali Fadel is a software development engineer at Amazon.
-He is interested in machine learning research, specially, natural language processing (NLP) for Arabic language and source code.
-In parallel, he works on multiple small open-source projects to learn more about software engineering.
-Also, Ali is a Youtuber (A small Youtuber), he teaches problem solving, basic machine learning and other topics on his channel, {{< staticref "https://www.youtube.com/yags" "newtab" >}}YAGs{{< /staticref >}}.
+I am a software development engineer at Amazon.
+I am interested in machine learning research, specially, natural language processing (NLP) for Arabic language and source code related problems.
+In parallel, I am working on multiple small open-source projects to learn more about software engineering.
+Also, I am a Youtuber (A small one), I am teaching problem solving, basic machine learning and other topics on my channel, {{< staticref "https://www.youtube.com/yags" "newtab" >}}YAGs{{< /staticref >}}.